Technologies for teaching

 Support for these technologies is provided by a number of departments.
 If you have a question about a specific technology, please read the appropriate section below to find out who to contact.

 The TEL team (Technology Enhanced Learning team) within the Centre for Learning & Teaching provides support for the effective use of technology to enhance learning, teaching and assessment.
 We can assist you in identifying the right TEL tools for you, advise on effective use and best practice, and help you to explore their potential further.
-Please contact us by emailing email@example.com, or alternatively book one of our individual or group training sessions.
+We also support the institutional development of Massive Open Online Courses (MOOCs), so please get in contact if this is something you would like to explore further.

 These technologies are managed and supported by the TEL team.
 We provide full support to staff and offer a comprehensive staff development and troubleshooting service.